Friday, 18 April 2025

 How Is The Alternative to Peace Often The Most Peaceful Solution?

 Those scripture-based beliefs and philosophies were not common among the Germanic Pagan tribes.
 In contrast, to non-violent ideologies such tribes valued loyalty to their warlord, honoured bravery in combat, and vengeance, for example.
 Piety to them was martial discipline and defending their people.
 They embraced war and readiness to fight became a deterrent.
-These people also enjoyed what money could bring instead of denying it and fortified themselves, eventually defeating their Roman oppressors they retained a peaceful way of life.
+These people also enjoyed what money could bring instead of denying it.
+They invested in fortification after defeating their Roman oppressors and grew as a nation.

 The Alternative to Aggression Does Not Always Bring Peace

 Christian forgiveness painted a target on their backs.
 Why?
 Romans saw Christian defiance as dangerous rebellion.
 Not only were Christians seen as weak by Rome for forgiving those who beat them, but also considered to be noncompliant sophists (possibly like insincere apologists of today).
 To Romans, this behavior was unnaturally weak.
 In Acts, Stephen prayed for those who stoned him.
-It isn't all religiously themed; non-Christian pacifists were murdered like the Greek Stoics and Pythagoreans.
+This stuff isn't all religious; non-Christian pacifists were murdered, like the Greek Stoics and Pythagoreans.

 Barbarian Warrior Queen